northeastern-rc/rc-public-documentation/docs/source/welcome/gettinghelp.rst

 To check for updates on a submitted ticket, please follow these steps:

-1. Go to the website https://service.northeastern.edu/tech and log in to your account.
+1. Log in to your `ServiceNow <https://service.northeastern.edu/tech>`_ account.
-2. Look for the option "My Tickets" at the top of the page.
-3. Click on "My Tickets" to access a list of all your active tickets.
+2. Select "My Tickets" to access a list of all your active tickets.
-4. In the ticket list, you will be able to view the latest updates made on each ticket.
+4. In the ticket list, you will be able to view the latest updates made to each ticket.

-In addition, you will receive an email notification from service-now mentioning your incident number, you can directly access the Service Now portal to view the updates on your ticket by following these steps:
+In addition, you will receive an email notification from ServiceNow mentioning your incident number, you can directly access the ServiceNow portal to view the updates on your ticket by following these steps:

 1. Open the email and locate the incident number mentioned in the message.
-2. Click on the incident number.
-This will redirect you to the Service Now portal.
+2. Select the incident number; this will redirect you to the ServiceNow portal.
-3. On the Service Now portal, you will be able to see the updates made to your ticket.
+3. In the ServiceNow portal, you can see the updates made to your ticket.

 By following these steps, you can easily track the progress and stay informed about any updates related to your submitted tickets.